sherzodcode/sherzodcode/README.md

 - I’m currently learning **Product management!**

-- I’m looking to collaborate with **Big and Interesting projects, That actually makes sense, i don't even  wanna work with not useless programs **
+- I’m looking to collaborate with **Big and Interesting projects, That actually makes sense **

 - Don't Ask me about **Front-end**